 In Kanumuri Raghurama Krishnam Raju v.
 State of A.P. and Arvind Kejriwal v.
 Directorate of Enforcement, the Supreme Court declared that approaching the lower court first is not a mandatory prerequisite.

 A Division Bench of the Kerala High Court in Balan v.
-State of Kerala also held that Section 438 of the CrPC gives the accused the liberty to choose either forum.
+State of Kerala also held that Section 438 of the CrPC gives the accused the liberty to choose either forum to seek bail.

-Given the conflicting views expressed by different benches of the Supreme Court and various High Courts, the precise procedural hierarchy remains unsettled.
+Since the different benches of the Supreme Court and various High Courts have expressed conflicting views, the precise procedure in this regard remains unsettled.

-Until a larger bench of the Supreme Court provides a definitive and binding ruling, the most prudent course of action for a litigant, except in genuinely exceptional circumstances, is to approach the Sessions Court first before moving to the High Court.
+The most prudent course of action for a litigant, until a larger bench of the Supreme Court provides a definitive and binding ruling, is to approach the Sessions Court first before moving to the High Court, except in exceptional circumstances.